x42x64/edge_cacher/Readme.md

-  add     Add an edge cache by providing a JSON config as CONFIGFILE ls      List all configured edge caches by this user. remove  Remove an edge cache by its name like displayed with `ls`.
+  add     Add an edge cache by providing a JSON config as CONFIGFILE ls      List all configured edge caches by this user. remove  Remove an edge cache by its name like displayed with `ls`. update  Update (remove and add) an edge cache by providing a JSON config
 ```

 For example json configs, check above.